 After spraying a project do you seal it with a polyurethane after?

 I have only done this on a few occasions.
 It simply depends if I think it needs to be protected.
 For example on all the dining room tables I have redone, I have sealed the top.
 I have used a poly-acrylic (or polycrylic I’ve seen it called both) because it is water based instead of oil based.
 This protects the projects that will have constant use and wear.
 Buy a small can of the polycrylic and buy a specific application tool sold specifically for it (a cloth or brush).
 Just make sure that you follow the directions (on the bottle) on how to apply it.

 How do you prevent the spray paint from dripping?

 I use thin coats of spray paint and try hard not to get too much paint on the project.
 If you spray too much, this will cause it to drip.
-Check out the video found in my painting 101 post, and you will see the technique I use to spray paint.
 I am not perfect, and sometimes I have a drip here and there.
 I simply sand it off with a high grit sand paper and put another few coats of the spray paint to cover it.

 How do you prevent your projects from looking stripey?

 The project will look stripey while you add the coats of spray paint.
 Keep spraying coats until the stripey look disappears.
 I think the best bit of advice here is to make sure you have enough spray paint to cover the entire project completely.
 Make sure you start your spraying off the project and continue across and end off the other side, then continue back across until you go back off the project.
 Your painting will look better if you do it this way.
 Glazing a project is also a great way to hide stripes.